ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

    number_of_firewalls_per_zone = 2
    ```

    This change results in the IP address of the firewall-router changing from the firewall-router instance used earlier to the IP address of the NLB.
 The optional HA firewall router will need to be applied to a number of VPC route table routes in the transit and spoke VPCs.
-It is best to apply all of the layers to this point:
+It is best to apply all of the layers previously applied:

 1. Apply all the layers through the all_firewall_asym_tf layer:
    ```sh